- Telephone Mortgage Applications

 - Intend to act as a guarantor for a mortgage for another person

-- Intend to offer your property, or other security, as collateral security for a mortgage for another person
+- Intend to offer your property as collateral security for a mortgage for another person

 The Cambridge recommends that you take independent legal advice before entering into an agreement to make sure you understand your commitment and the potential consequences of your decision.